font-bakers/knead/docs/quickstart.md

 pip install knead
 ```

-The bleeding edge development branch of `knead` can be cloned from GitHub:
+The bleeding edge development branch of `knead` can be installed from GitHub:

 ```bash
 pip install git+https://github.com/font-bakers/knead.git